netdata/netdata/collectors/python.d.plugin/energid/README.md

  * UTXO
  * Xfers (related transactions)

-Configuration is needed, disabled by default.
+Configuration is needed in most cases of secure deployment to specify RPC credentials.
+However, Energi, Bitcoin and Dash daemons are checked on startup by default.

+It may be desired to increase retry count for production use due to possibly long daemon startup.

 ### Configuration